Are you going to visit Drake Bay and want to see playa San Josecito (Costa Rica)?

 The road to Drake Bay is a bit long and you can do it by bus, plane (only from San José), transfer or car.

 How to get to Dake Bay from SAN JOSÉ

 You can get to Drake Bay from San José in three ways: TRANSFER (👉 PRICES), plane and bus.
 The journey by road takes about 6 hours and 30 minutes; and, if you decide to go by air, the flight lasts 50 minutes.

-Here you will find detailed information to get to Drake Bay from San José, Uvita, Dominical and Sierpe.
+Here you will find detailed information on how to get to Drake Bay from San José, Sierpe and Manuel Antonio.

 How to get to Drake Bay from PUERTO JIMÉNEZ

 You have two ways to make the journey from Puerto Jiménez to Drake Bay and vice versa: by TRANSFER (👉PRICES) or by bus.

 In the case of the transfer, you can do the tour in two hours.
 If you choose to go by bus, the journey will be longer, since you will have to change at La Palma.